maxrmorrison/deep-learning-project-template/README.md

 this folder.

-### What if my evaluation includes subjective experiments?

-In this case, replace the `<file>` argument of `NAME.evaluate` with a directory.
-Write any objective metrics to a file within this directory, as well as any generated files that will be subjectively evaluated.

 ### How do I release my code so that it can be downloaded via pip?

 Code release involves making sure that `setup.py` is up-to-date and then